farzinghanbari/farzinghanbari.github.io/_pages/about.md

 My name is Farzin Ghanbari, I am an enthusiastic and dedicated computer scientist who likes to keep up with ever-evolving world of computer science.
 Holding a Master's degree and fueled by a relentless desire for continuous learning, I immerse myself in reading books.

+My main research interests are:
+- Software Engineering
-My main research interests includes: Software Engineering and Testing, Artificial Intelligence for Software Engineering and Software Engineering for Artificial Intelligence.
+- Artificial Intelligence for Software Engineering
+- Software Engineering for Artificial Intelligence

-I am also interested in learning more about Vulnerability detection, and Natural Language Processing (NLP).
+I am also interested in learning more about:
+- Vulnerability Detection
+- Bug Localization
+- Natural Language Processing (NLP).

 ## **Academic Journey**